LoganTraceur/Ctrl-Quotation/README.md

 This means you can read aloud almost any text in windows with ease!

 ### Benefits of Text To Speech Read Aloud Software
-- [x] Improve your spelling and grammer by listening to your messages before you send them.
+- [x] Improve your spelling and grammar by listening to your messages before you send them.
 - [x] Multitask by listing to large text in the background.

 [Click Here to Download Ctrl-Quotation now!][mylink]